maptiler/maptiler-sdk-js/readme.md

 ```

 The `geolocation` options will not be taken into consideration in the following cases:
-- if the `center` options is provided, then it prevails
+- if the `center` option is provided, then it prevails
-- if the `hash` options is provided with the value `true` **AND** a location hash is already part of the URL.
+- if the `hash` option is provided with the value `true` **AND** a location hash is already part of the URL.
 If `hash` is `true` but there is not yet a location hash in the URL, then the geolocation will work.

 > 📣 *__Note:__* if none of the options `center` or `hash` is provided to the `Map` constructor, then the map will be centered using the `POINT` strategy, unless the `geolocate` has the value `false`.

 > 📣 *__Note 2:__* the term *IP geolocation* refers to finding the physical location of a computer using its *IP address*.
 The *IP address* is a numerical identifier of a computer within a network, just like the phone number for a telephone.
 The *IP geolocation* is **not** using the GPS of a device and usually provides a precision in the order of a few hundred meters.
 This precision may vary based on many local parameters such as the density of the network grid or the terrain, this is why it is generaly better not to use a zoom level higher than `14`.

 # Easy to add controls
-The term "control" is commonly used for all sorts of buttons and information display that take place in one of the corner of the map area.
-The most well know are probably the `[+]` and `[-]` zoom buttons as well as the attribution information.
+The term "control" is commonly used for all sorts of buttons and information displays that take place in one of the corners of the map area.
+The most well-known are probably the `[+]` and `[-]` zoom buttons as well as the attribution information.
 Plenty of others are possible and we have made a few easy to add and directly accessible from the `Map` constructor options:

 - `navigationControl`
   - Shows the `[+]`, `[-]` and tilt/bearing/compass buttons
   - a boolean or a corner position.
 Showing on the top-right by default.
 Hidden if `false`.
 - `geolocateControl`
-  - Shows a arrow-shaped locate button.
-When clicked, it adds a marker and center the map.
-If clicked again, the marker disapears (unless the map was moved since first clicked)
+  - Shows an arrow-shaped locate button.
+When clicked, it adds a marker and centers the map.
+If clicked again, the marker disappears (unless the map was moved since first clicked)
   - a boolean or a corner position.
 Showing on the top-right by default.
 Hidden if `false`.
 - `terrainControl`
   - Shows a button to enable/disable the 3D terrain (does not tilt the map)